 Beethoven was healthy during his early years and studied with Mozart and Hayden.
-When he was 17, he started a life-long practice of visiting spas and drinking the mineral water.
+When he was 17, he started a life-long practice of visiting spas and drinking its mineral waters.
 In his early 20s, he developed belly pain for the first time, and these terrible pains tormented him throughout the rest of his life.
 At age 31, he started to lose his hearing and became totally deaf at age 42.
 He was able to communicate only by passing written notes to his colleagues and friends.
 Then he developed serious mental symptoms of manic depression.
 His friends described Beethoven as very gruff with a good sense of humor.
 Those who visited him didn’t know whether to expect him to be just charming or to go into irrational rage.
 Lead poisoning causes nerve damage and that could explain his deafness, brain damage, manic depression, horrible intestinal cramps and death.